nhyan30/Ovarian-Cancer-Detection/README.md

-# 🧬 Ovarian Cancer Detection Using Deep Learning
+# 🧬 Ovarian Cancer Detection

 This project aims to **detect ovarian cancer and its subtypes** using deep learning models applied to histopathology images.
 We experimented with multiple architectures, including custom CNNs and pre-trained models such as **VGG19, VGG16, and VGG13bn**, to classify cancer subtypes effectively.